amyzhang-commits/amyzhang-commits.github.io/project-climatewins.md

 ---

-**Hypothesis:** ML models can leverage correlated feature clusters as composite predictors, achieving more robust, context-aware forecasts.
+**ML Hypothesis:** ML models can leverage correlated feature clusters as composite predictors, achieving more robust, context-aware forecasts.

 ### Hypothesis #3: The Challenge of Temporal Drift in Weather Dynamics